matomatical/coursework-portfolio/README.md

   actually never studied before---I read all of Sutton and Barto over a few weeks during this project).
-  I also got to practice writing RL and ML Python code using the scientific stack and, though most of our eventual experiments were tabular, a little tensorflow.
+  I also got to practice writing RL and ML Python code using the scientific stack and, though most of our eventual experiments were tabular, also a little tensorflow.

 #### 252-0526-00L Statistical Learning Theory